 McKinney-Vento Homeless Education Act

 The McKinney-Vento Homeless Education Act is provided to ensure that each homeless child has equal access to the same free, appropriate public education as provided for other children.
 Access rights pertain to enrollment, transportation, preschool, and Title 1.
-If you would like to learn more about the McKinney-Vento Homeless Education Act, please contact the homeless education liaison for the Barnstable Public Schools Kathleen Turner.
+If you would like to learn more about the McKinney-Vento Homeless Education Act, please contact the homeless education liaison for the Barnstable Public Schools Mary Beth Shea.

 Under the McKinney-Vento Act, children in homeless situations have the right to: